If you want to build a video website homepage that stands out, you’ve come to the right place.

 Having these pages can help build trust with your audience, and give anybody who wants to read the fine print the opportunity to do so.

-Typically these pages are available through links in your footer:
+Typically these pages are available through links in your footer, like what PSB+ does here:

 Wrapping This Up…

-If you want to create a stand-out video website homepage that converts, you need to include these 10 elements:
+To recap, you can create a video website homepage that stands out using these 10 elements: